marriage breakdown

 Do you have children together?
 Is the non-resident parent paying child maintenance now that you have separated?

 When you have separated and are no longer living under the same roof, the parent who the children are not living with is required to pay child maintenance.
-However, if the children spend their time equally between you, this is not payable.
+However, if the children spend their time overnight equally between you, this is not payable.

 Is your spouse due to receive any benefits under your life policy/pension?